 Lastly, a non-disclosure agreement may be made in order to keep the settlement confidential.
 This happens, for example, in cases where a business does not want its reputation affected.

 HOW ARE SETTLEMENT TERMS AGREED UPON?

 The settlement process will usually include at least some negotiation before an agreement can be reached since both parties will generally have different ideas on how much money should be awarded.
-Be prepared for things such as insurance coverage, liability, extent of injuries, and the degree of medical treatment to come up during negotiations as the other party determines how much they will initially offer and what their absolute limit will be.
+Be prepared for things such as insurance coverage, liability, the extent of injuries, and the degree of medical treatment to come up during negotiations as the other party determines how much they will initially offer and what their absolute limit will be.

 Remember that patience is a virtue.
-The other party may make a low offer initially to see if you are impatient enough to to take it.
+The other party may make a low offer initially to see if you are impatient enough to take it.
 The key to getting the most out of your settlement is to tread carefully through the settlement process but also to be persistent in requesting action from the other party.
 Be careful not to let the other party sit on the claim allowing nothing to move forward.
 Politely and professionally demand communication and progress.